 While the purpose of the preview is to set up the main story and make people aware of the new comic, with Kitten it feels like those early episodes of Babylon 5 when hints, questions and mysteries abounded, setting up larger stories for the unwitting audience.
 Loner and Joe Alien are introduced although their development is kept for the regular comic.
 Turbo himself comes across as rather self-important to begin with, but given the circumstances this is understandable.
 He does seem to relax a little when around his new seconds-in-command though.

 The main characters and the Wildcat itself were all originally designed by Ian Kennedy although various artists would take them on for the fortnightly.
+(In the Wildcat Holiday Special you’ll be able to see some of those original designs.)
 Above is a small poster which makes up the middle pages and shows just how colourful the spacecraft responsible for the survival or extinction of the human race actually was.

 An interesting little coincidence I spotted was how Turbo’s calculations proved the extinction level event he predicted happens to Earth every 67 million years.
-At one point he even says, “It’s happened before… and it’s about to happen again” which was similar to a popular phrase in Battlestar Galactica.
-However, Barrie assures me the TV show had no influence over the creation of Wildcat.
-It’s a nice coincidence though and, given how Earth is to be destroyed by collision with natural forces that orbit our galaxy, it makes more sense in this story.
+At one point he says, “It’s happened before… and it’s about to happen again” which coincidentally is similar to a popular phrase in the newer Battlestar Galactica produced years later.
+In the previous post I’ve already covered the similarities between Wildcat and the original version of that series, and Barrie’s assurances it had no influence over his idea.
+It’s a nice coincidence though and, given how Earth is to be destroyed by collision with natural forces that orbit our galaxy, it makes sense in this story.

 Or at least that’s true as far Turbo’s prediction goes anyway.
-But on the last page that suddenly changes, just after the crew finally (after what must have been months of searching) find a planet which could in theory support human life.
-At this point, a few years before the predicted event our planet Earth just blows up!
+But on the last page at all suddenly changes.
+Just after the crew finally (after what must have been months of searching) find a planet which could in theory support human life, and a few years before the predicted event, planet Earth just blows up!
 No meteors, no long-term destruction, no slow deaths by radiation.
 Just like that the entire planet and the billions left behind are gone.

 “I was piling on the pressure, indicating that anything could happen in this story!”Barrie Tomlinson (Editor)